Jharsa: Sheetla Mata temple

+Jain temple

+An idol of Jain tirthankar Bhagwan Chanderprabhu which is around of the year 1450-1500 is situated in Village Jharsa ain one of the oldest Jain temple in Gurugram, also known as Shree 1008 Chander Prabhu Digambar Jain Temple.

+British raj

 Jharsa was taken over by the British in 1836 after Samru's death; they established a civil line at Jharsa, and a cavalry cantonment at nearby Hiyadatpur.

 A palace building located between Gurgaon and Jharsa village was used as the official residence and camp office of the district collector of Gurugram district.
 Built in Islamic style, the ruins of this palace survived till about 2008 in Gurgaon.